-About the training: Pathways Africa (Namibia) will include a one-week training workshop (3-day hands-on training/3-day emersion course) Jan.
+About the training: Pathways Africa (Namibia) will include a training workshop (3-day hands-on training with emersion) Jan.
 6th – 11th 2018 for early and mid-career field staff at the Safari Hotel in Windhoek, Namibia.
 This capacity building training will provide a unique and valuable opportunity for practitioners to exchange ideas and build their human dimensions tool box.
 Training participants will attend skill building sessions focused on community-based conservation and monitoring, education, human-wildlife conflict mitigation, communication, and more.
 The hands-on portion will be immediately followed by the Pathways Africa Conference (Jan.
-9th – 11th 2018), which at which trainees will have the opportunity to present.
+8th – 11th 2018), at which trainees will have the opportunity to present.
 These interactions will provide them with excellent examples of the breadth and depth of human dimensions research and application as well as networking opportunities.

 Apply for the training by June 15th, 2017 HERE.